bazz1tv/github-tutorial/README.md

 ## Syncing Upstream

-You will need to routinely synchronize the master branch of your fork with the main project repo ("upstream repo, master repo").
+You will need to routinely synchronize the master branch of your fork with upstream's master branch.
 Here is how you can do that.

 ### Add Upstream Remote